-To start with, you need to avoid fatty foods, junk foods, and sugary foods, but you will also have to consume 300 calories more than what you normally take in (though, to put this in context, 300 calories is about the amount found in a bowl of cereal containing one cup cereal, 8oz 2% milk and 1 banana; or two slices of buttered toast – so don’t be thinking you’re “eating for two”, you’re just taking in one extra small meal each day or two small snacks, which you might find you’ll need in between meals, especially if you’re experiencing morning sickness).
+To start with, you need to avoid fatty foods, junk foods, and sugary foods, but you will also have to consume 300 calories more than what you normally take in (though, to put this in context, 300 calories is about the amount found in a bowl of cereal with semi-skimmed milk and 1 banana; or two slices of buttered toast – so don’t be thinking you’re “eating for two”, you’re just taking in one extra small meal each day or two small snacks, which you might find you’ll need in between meals (especially if you’re experiencing morning sickness).

 Filling your body with proper nutrients can be achieved by eating the right types of food.
 Fruits and vegetables contain a lot of essential nutrients, which will be good for you and your baby.
 Fruits like oranges, strawberries, apples, bananas, melons, peaches, and grapes contain a lot of healthy vitamins that will be good for you and your baby’s health.
 And vegetables such as broccoli, spinach, lentils, and peas are also recommended.
 These contain folic acid and iron, which are both crucial during pregnancy.